Use these travel credit cards to plan a post-pandemic trip in 2021

 The points earned on this card are American Express Membership Rewards points, which are extremely useful.
 You can redeem them directly for flights via Amex Travel at 1 cent each, but if you put in some extra effort and research, you can potentially get much more value from them by transferring them to any of Amex’s 21 airline and hotel partners, which include Delta Air Lines, JetBlue, Marriott and many more.

-Then, there are the annual credits.
-While the Amex Gold has a substantial $250 annual fee, you have an opportunity in 2021 to actually earn more from the card in credits than you pay for it.
+Then there are the annual credits.
+While the Amex Gold has a substantial $250 annual fee, you can earn almost as much from the card’s credits as you pay for it.

-Each year you have the Amex Gold, you get up to $120 in dining credits, which can be used for purchases at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations..
-These are doled out in portions of up to $10 each month, but the credits don’t roll over from month-to-month, so you must use them or lose them.
+Each year you have the Amex Gold, you get up to $120 in dining credits, which can be used for purchases at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.
+These are doled out in portions of up to $10 each month, but the credits don’t roll over from month to month, so you must use them or lose them.

-Then, at some point early in 2021, Amex is also adding up to $120 in Uber Cash each year to the Amex Gold.
-Again, these credits come in $10 monthly installments, and can be used either for Uber rides or on Uber Eats orders.

-That’s already up to $240 in annual credits, which would leave you with an effective annual fee of only $10 if you can use them all.
-But for 2021 only, there’s also a third set of credits: up to $100 in airline fee credits.
-These credits can be used on one airline of your choice for incidental fees, such as checked bag fees and carry-on pet fees.
-They’re available all year, so you can even use them late in 2021 when travel resumes.
+Then, Amex has also added up to $120 in Uber Cash each year to the Amex Gold.
+Again, these credits come in $10 monthly installments and can be used either for Uber rides or on Uber Eats orders.
+That’s up to $240 in annual credits, which would leave you with an effective annual fee of only $10 if you can use them all.

-If you’re able to utilize all of these credits in 2021, that’s up to $340 in credits, which means you’re actually ahead by $90 even after paying the Amex Gold’s $250 annual fee.

 What could be better: The one big downside of the Amex Gold is that most of the annual credits come in monthly installments rather than annual chunks, so you’ll need to make sure you can take advantage of them each month to make the card worth it.

-Also, the airline fee credit is going away after 2021, so this is the only year you’ll be able to completely offset the annual fee with credits, though you’ll come close with just the dining and Uber credits in 2022 and beyond.

-Finally, while Amex points are valuable, they’re best used for the airline and hotel transfer partners, which take some time to understand and flexibility to maximize.
+Also, while Amex points are valuable, they’re best used for the airline and hotel transfer partners, which take some time to understand and flexibility to maximize.
 If you’d prefer to just book flights through a standard online travel portal, you might be better off with one of the Chase or Capital One cards, which can offer more value when redeeming rewards the easy way.

-Where it beats our benchmark card: Welcome bonus, annual credits, bonus categories, solid airline and hotel partners.
+Where it beats our benchmark card: Welcome bonus, annual credits, bonus categories and solid airline and hotel partners.

 Where our benchmark card is better: The Citi Double Cash has no annual fee, an introductory rate on balance transfers and easy cash back.